hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 An example of such a service in the Typescript language based on the workflow configuration example above can be defined as follows:
 ```
 @EventBlock({
-    blockType: 'requestVcDocument',
+    blockType: 'requestVCDocument',
     commonBlock: false,
 })
 ```
-where `'requestVcDocument'` is the policy action that was defined above and which can be expressed as follows as a service:
+where `'requestVCDocument'` is the policy action that was defined above and which can be expressed as follows as a service:
 ```
-export class RequestVcDocumentBlock {
+export class RequestVCDocumentBlock {

     @Inject()
     private guardians: Guardians;